Ashpex/homelab/README.md

 ### Adding New Services

+For detailed instructions on adding new services, see [Adding Services Guide](docs/ADDING-SERVICES.md).

+Quick overview:
-1. Add service configuration to `group_vars/all/services.yml`
+1. Add configuration to `group_vars/all/services.yml`
 2. Create Docker Compose template in `templates/services/servicename.yml.j2`
-3. Add any required vault variables to `group_vars/all/vault.yml`
+3. Add secrets to `group_vars/all/vault.yml` (if needed)
-4. Update service directories list in `playbooks/deploy.yml` if needed
+4. Create config files in `configs/servicename/` (if needed)
-5. Test: `make deploy-service servicename`
+5. Test deployment: `make deploy-service servicename`
 6. Update this README

 ### Database Backups